Message-Passing Algorithms: Reparameterizations and Splittings: Lower Bounds and Optimality

-This lemma will be a crucial building block of many of the theorems in this paper, and many variants of this lemma have been proven in the literature (e.g. Lemma 4 in \cite{wainwright} and Theorem 1 in \cite{convexweiss}).
+This lemma will be a crucial building block of many of the theorems in this work, and many variants of this lemma have been proven in the literature (e.g., Lemma 4 in \cite{wainwright} and Theorem 1 in \cite{weissconv}).
+The lemma continues to hold, if the beliefs are not locally decodable, when there exists an $x^*$ that simultaneously minimizes the beliefs in the following sense.